NIFTy-PPL/J-UBIK/paper/paper.md

 statistics, not only to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal for a several data sets, but also to perform multi-instrument reconstructions.

+The according software has been applied already in [@Westerkamp:2023] and currently according publications on eROSITA and JWST are in perparation.
+Afterwards, the set of instruments even further by already exitsing imaging tasks with NIFTy and NIFTy.re like, [@Platz:2023], ...., and new ones.

+# Bayesian Imaging with UBIK